 - Train members of the committees, task forces, or teams

 - identify potential building problems

 - evaluate potential for damage from natural disasters

 - Develop a reporting schedule and reporting lines

 - Identify potential sources of damage

-- Assess prevention
+- Assess prevention and protection needs

 - stockpile supplies and equipment